Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## How to Use:

 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in `requirements.txt`.
+2. Install the required dependencies listed in `requirements.txt` using `pip freeze`.
-3. Run the Python scripts using your preferred IDE or command line interface.
+3. Run the Python script using your preferred IDE or command line interface.
 4. Customize the scripts to analyze your own datasets and modify the models as needed.
+- In the module go to LINE 24 and LAST LINE for more information.

 ## Console Output:

+- Given a Data Set, with DF.CORR() and REGRESSION MODELING EVALUATION, the output should look like this:
 ```
 | Creator: Lorenzo Vaz Marzari
 |